ClandininLab/brainsss/README.md

 3) Run motion correction on a brain without following any imposed naming or directory scheme.
       - Launch the job `motion_correction.sh` and pass it a directory name, brain_master, and optionally a brain_mirror
-      - For example `sbatch motion_correction.sh /oak/stanford/groups/trc/data/Ashley2/imports/20210806/fly1_20s-011 ch1_stitched.nii ch2_stitched.nii`
+      - For example ```sbatch motion_correction.sh /oak/stanford/groups/trc/data/Ashley2/imports/20210806/fly1_20s-011 ch1_stitched.nii ch2_stitched.nii```
-      - First argument is path, then brain master, then brain mirror (warp parameters will be calulated from brain_master and applied to brain_mirror.
+      - First argument (space separated) is path, then brain master, then brain mirror (warp parameters will be calulated from brain_master and applied to brain_mirror.
 So, your structural channel (for example tdtomato) will be brain_master and functional neural data (for example gcamp) will be brain_mirror.

 Final comments: